Ice trade: Consumption

-The ice trade enabled the consumption of a wide range of new products during the 19th century.
+The ice trade enabled the consumption of a wide range of new products.
 One simple use for natural ice was to chill drinks, either being directly added to the glass or barrel, or indirectly chilling it in a wine cooler or similar container.
-Iced drinks were a novelty and were initially viewed with concern by customers, worried about the health risks, although this rapidly vanished in the US.
-By the mid-19th century, water was always chilled in America if possible.
+Iced drinks were a novelty and were initially viewed with concern by customers, worried about the health risks, although this rapidly vanished in the U.S. By the mid-19th century, water was always chilled in America if possible.
 Iced milk was also popular, and German lager, traditionally drunk chilled, also used ice.
 Drinks such as sherry-cobblers and mint juleps were created that could only be made using crushed ice.

 There were distinct differences in 19th-century American and European attitudes to adding ice directly to drinks, with the Europeans regarding this as an unpleasant habit; British visitors to India were surprised to see the Anglo-Indian elite prepared to drink iced water.
-Some Hindus in India regarded ice as unclean for religious reasons, and as such an inappropriate food.
+Some Hindus in India regarded ice as unclean for religious reasons, and thus an inappropriate food.

 The large-scale production of ice cream also resulted from the ice trade.
-Ice cream had been produced in small quantities since at least the 17th century, but this depended both on having large quantities of ice available, and substantial amounts of labour to manufacture it.
-This was because using ice to freeze ice cream relies both on the application of salt to an ice mixture to produce a cooling effect, and also on constantly agitating the mixture to produce the light texture associated with ice cream.
+Ice cream had been produced in small quantities since at least the 17th century, but this depended both on having large quantities of ice available, and substantial amounts of labor to manufacture it by constantly agitating the mixture to produce the light texture associated with ice cream.
 By the 1820s and 1830s, the availability of ice in the cities of the U.S. east coast meant that ice cream was becoming increasingly popular, but still an essentially luxury product.
 In 1843, however, a new ice cream maker was patented by Nancy Johnson which required far less physical effort and time; similar designs were also produced in England and France.
 Combined with the growing ice trade, ice cream became much more widely available and consumed in greater quantities.
 In Britain, Norwegian ice was used by the growing Italian community in London from the 1850s onwards to popularise ice cream with the general public.